Giglium/build-tools/README.md

 ## Version

 For now, is impossible to use a tag on submodules.
 For this reason, I will create a branch with a pattern like `v0.0.1` every time I introduce breaking change.
-This branch will not be maintained but they will give enough time to migrate to the `main` version.
+This branch will not be maintained but they will give you enough time to migrate to the `main` version.
 So get a look every time you update the submodules!

 ## License